Welcome

 By the end of the class you will know:

-• How do you give instructions to Stata to obtain useful information about a database.
+- How to give instructions to Stata to obtain useful information about a database.

-We will learn these skills by analyzing socioeconomic disparities in the exposition to and prompt reparation of gas leaks in the public streets of Boston and Cambridge, combining data reported by the utility companies and data form the 2010 Census.
+We will learn these skills by analyzing socioeconomic disparities in the exposure to and prompt reparation of gas leaks in the public streets of Boston and Cambridge, combining data reported by the utility companies and data from the 2010 Census.

 Class 2: Manipulating the Data